 Cytotoxic drugs are used widely in healthcare settings as well as in the community in the treatment of cancers as well as other diseases.

 This page provides information to employers and employees on the occupational hazards associated with cytotoxic drugs and the precautions to take when handling them.
-It is not aimed at manufacturers of cytotoxic drugs.
+It is not aimed at manufacturers.

 What is the risk?